What is material recovery?

 Why should I have to return my items or pay my late fees?

-When an item isn’t returned to the Library it is unavailable for other patrons to sign out.
-Unfortunately, Pembroke Public Library has very limited resources for acquiring new items.
-When a patron loses or damages an item we rely on the patron to cover the replacement cost.
-Fines are in place to ensure that items are returned to the Library in a timely fashion so that everyone can fairly utilize the Library’s in-house resources.
+When an item is not returned to the Library, it becomes unavailable for other patrons to check out.
+Unfortunately, Pembroke Public Library has limited resources for acquiring new materials.
+When a patron loses or damages an item, we rely on the patron to cover the replacement cost.
+Fines are in place to encourage timely returns, ensuring that all patrons can fairly access the Library’s resources.

 What if I can’t afford to pay my fines?

-If you are having trouble with the cost of your fine, or if you feel that the fines are unjust, the best thing you can do is reach out to us.
-By having a fine appeal meeting with our CEO we can try to come up with a plan that works for both parties.
-If extenuating circumstances play a part in your overdue items or fines, then your account will be reviewed by our CEO who will try her best to help you.
-If you leave your delinquent account unattended for too long, then your account will eventually have to be referred to UMS, as per Pembroke Public Library’s Overdues/ Fines Procedure.
+If you are experiencing difficulties with the cost of your fine or believe the fines are unjust, we encourage you to contact us.
+By scheduling a fine appeal meeting with our CEO, we can work together to develop a plan that benefits both parties.
+If there are extenuating circumstances related to overdue items or fines, your account will be reviewed by our CEO, who will do her best to assist you.
+Please be aware that if your delinquent account remains unpaid for an extended period, it may be referred to UMS in accordance with Pembroke Public Library’s Overdues/Fines Procedure.

 How do fines accumulate on my account?

-All items borrowed are subject to fines if not returned by the due date.
-Items not returned after an extended period of time will be assumed as lost and the replacement cost will be charged to your account.
-If your account is referred to UMS, and additional $25.00 service charge will be added to cover the costs associated with referring your account.
-This fine is non-refundable.
+Items not returned after an extended period will be considered lost, and the replacement cost as well as any applicable fines will be charged to your account.
+If your account is referred to UMS, an additional $25.00 service fee will be applied to cover the costs associated with the referral.
+Please note that this fee is non-refundable

 Who is Unique Management Services (UMS)?